Welcome to the Diamond Dove Home Page.

 This section pertains to bringing new birds home that either will be house in separate cages or young birds which may be housed in a baby cage until they are older.
 The main consideration is the need for quarantine to protect you existing birds, the need for a stress reduction period, and an acquaintance period if new birds are to be installed in a cage with old birds.

 1. Keep the new birds in a separate cage at some distance or preferably in a separate room from where the existing birds are located for one or perhaps two weeks.
+This is a quarantine period.
 Observe the birds for any evidence of disease during this time.
-When cleaning bird cage or feeding the birds, always feed or clean the old birds first and then clean the new bird cage(s).
+When cleaning bird cage or feeding the birds, always feed or clean the old birds first and then clean the new bird cages).

-2. Also consider this as a stress reduction period as moving a bird always causes a high level of stress.
+2. Also consider this as a stress reduction period, as moving a bird always causes a high level of stress.
 Have the bird's cage ready before you return home.
 And then for the first week or two, only have one person approach the cage to provide food, water, and grit.
-Be sure the cage is located in a warm, quiet, draft free where there is little human or other pet traffic.
+Be sure the cage is located in a warm, quiet, draft free area where there is little human or other pet traffic.
 Also be sure no one approaches the cage wearing bright colored clothing, especially reds, yellows and oranges.
 Also be careful about carrying large objects near the bird's cage.
 Something as benign as a guitar case can cause havoc.

 3. Installing new birds in the same cage with old birds almost always causes problems.
 New birds will be considered intruders by the old birds and this may result in fighting.